Custom Event Setup

 DJI Matrice 4 Thermal

-• Combines mission-specific sensors with robust platform and avoidance suite
+• Combines mission-specific sensors with a robust safety platform

 What Obstacle Avoidance Actually Means

-Obstacle avoidance is not simply a buzzword.
-It covers a range of technologies:
+Obstacle avoidance is not a single feature but a collection of technologies:

-• LiDAR or laser sensors add distance measurement accuracy, even in low light
+• LiDAR and laser systems improve distance accuracy, even in low light

 Choosing Based on Your Use Case